-Option Implementation action Timeframe Urban Growth Consider the Carterton Housing Action plan in the Eastern Growth Framework.
+Option Implementation action Timeframe Jrban Growth Consider the Carterton Housing Action plan in the Eastern Growth Framework.
 2021-2023 Identify any developable land beyond Carterton east.
 2021 - 2023 Inclusionary Zoning: Complete an internal business case regarding the use of inclusionary zoning in Carterton (Could the three councils fund a feasibility study for inclusionary zoning in the Wairarapa?)
 2022 - 2023 Complete IAF application as part of the Wellington Regional group.
-2021 Regional Approach • Link the Carterton Housing Action plan into Wairarapa Economic Development Strategy and explore the possibility of a Wairarapa Wide housing strategy.
+2021 Re Regional Approach • Link the Carterton Housing Action plan into Wairarapa Economic Development Strategy and explore the possibility of a Wairarapa Wide housing strategy.
 2021 - 2022 • Complete an internal business case (including terms of reference for any housing engagement role. (consider joint resourcing with other councils).
-2021-2022 Reporting: Report on progress made towards achieving these implementation actions Reporting template developed and reported to on quarterly at Ordinary Council meetings.
+2021-2022 Reporting template developed and reported to on quarterly at Ordinary Council meetings.
 2021 Monitoring Dashboard created including local data on housing stats.
-2021 - 2022 Develop a housing monitoring strategy and implement plan for Carterton and the wider Wairarapa 2022 - 2023
+2021 - 2022 • Develop a housing monitoring strategy and implement plan for Carterton and the wider Wairarapa 2022 - 2023